MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/catltransactionmanager-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu sarmalayıcı `SetFileAttributesTransacted` işlevini çağırır.
+Bu sarmalayıcı işlevini çağırır `SetFileAttributesTransacted` .

 ## <a name="see-also"></a>Ayrıca bkz.